 This can often lead to overspending as you try and decide what to spoil your significant other with, which can be particularly dangerous if you’re already in debt when the 14th February 2021 rolls around.

-But just in case you can’t contain your spending (or your love), we’ve put together some tips for those thinking of splashing out for Valentine’s Day.
-In short, don’t spend more than you have in your account.
-Since we are big believers in remaining financially enlightened, we would encourage all those thinking of spoiling their other halves to do so (but just do it sensibly).
+Just in case you can’t contain your spending (or your love), we’ve put together some tips for those thinking of splashing out for Valentine’s Day.
+In short, we would encourage all those thinking of spoiling their other halves to do so (but just do it sensibly).

 Set a budget for each other

 The best way of ensuring you don’t go over the top with spending is to set a sensible budget beforehand and stick to it.